 The bill amends the Kansas banking code to establish the Technology-Enabled Fiduciary Financial Institutions Act, which aims to regulate fiduciary financial institutions that leverage technology in their operations.
-Key changes include a reduction in the charter application fee from $100,000 to $50,000 starting July 1, 2025, and the establishment of due dates for financial reports to the state bank commissioner.
-The bill also exempts these institutions from certain records retention requirements and allows for the issuance of trust certificates representing beneficial ownership of assets in alternative custody accounts.
-Additionally, it expands the definition of qualified charities to include Kansas nonprofit corporations for income tax credits related to fiduciary financial institutions.
+Key changes include a reduction in the charter application fee from $100,000 to $50,000 starting July 1, 2025, and the introduction of specific reporting deadlines for these institutions.
+Additionally, fiduciary financial institutions will be exempt from certain records retention requirements and will be allowed to issue trust certificates representing beneficial ownership of assets in alternative custody accounts.
+The bill also expands the definition of qualified charities to include Kansas nonprofit corporations for income tax credit purposes and outlines the responsibilities of the state bank commissioner in supervising these institutions.

 Statutes affected: